lucashuet93/apiops-vnet-github/README.md

 # API Ops in an Azure Virtual Network

-The POC demonstrates use of [API Ops](https://azure.github.io/apiops/apiops/0-labPrerequisites/) to deploy changes from dev to prod API Management instances that are hosted in separate Azure Virtual Networks.
+The accelerator demonstrates use of [API Ops](https://azure.github.io/apiops/apiops/0-labPrerequisites/) to deploy changes from a development to production API Management instance that are hosted in separate Azure Virtual Networks.

-Terraform is used to deploy the supporting infrastructure, including the API Management instances, and API Ops handles configuration promotion from the dev to prod environment.
+Terraform is used to deploy the supporting infrastructure, including the API Management instances, and API Ops handles configuration promotion from the development to production environment.

 ## Architecture